-The net loss increased in the first quarter of 2021 due to the increase for general and administration expenses which include an increase in advertising and promotion of the Company; increase for management salaries and fees for salaries paid to the CEO and COO and fees accrued to the CFO; and an increase for share-based payment expenses due to the 1,521,500 of stock option granted in December 2020.
+The net loss increased in the first quarter of 2021 due to the increase for general and administration expenses which include an increase in advertising and promotion of the Company; increase for management salaries and fees for salaries paid to the CEO and COO and fees accrued to the CFO; and an increase for share-based payment expenses due to 1,521,500 stock option granted in December 2020 and 600,000 stock options granted in May 2021.

-The Company's total assets increased mainly due to the completion of a private placement for 6,111,111 units for a proceed of \$5,500,000.
+The Company's total assets increased in the first quarter of 2021 due to the completion of a private placement for 6,111,111 units for a proceed of \$5,500,000.

 During the second quarter of 2021, the Company commenced geophysical survey work.
-This resulted in increase in expenditures for exploration compared to the previous quarter.
+This resulted in the increase in expenditures for exploration compared to the previous quarter.
 In addition, the increase in net loss in the second quarter of 2021 is due to the share-based payment expense recorded for the 1,521,500 of stock options grant and an increase in promotion expenses included in general and administrative expenses.

-The total assets increased in the second quarter due to the increase in cash for the exercise of warrants, the increase in prepaid expenses for prepaid rent for the new office lease, the increase in deposit for the Company's prepaid credit card balance and the acquisition of office computers, vehicles and camp equipment.
+The total assets increased in the second quarter of 2021 due to the increase in cash for the exercise of warrants, the increase in prepaid expenses for prepaid rent for the new office lease, the increase in deposit for the Company's prepaid credit card balance and the acquisition of office computers, vehicles and camp equipment.